lune-stone/anki-addon-limit-new-by-young/README.md

 Limit New by Young is an add-on for [Anki](https://github.com/ankitects/anki) that can aid in maintaining a stable and efficient daily workload.

 Anki already includes settings that can limit both new and reviewed cards by the number of cards that are due for the day, but this kind of limit is not always ideal.
 If instead you place a limit on the total number of young cards, then you will be fed new cards at roughly the same rate that you learn them.
-This removes the need to do manually tuning to reach an optimal balance point.
+This removes the need to do manual tuning to reach an optimal balance point.

 ## Features